JennAckerman/Portfolio/Full Projects/DS_Salary_Estimator/DS_Salary_Estimator/README.md

-# Data Science Job Position Organizer: Project Overview
+# Data Science Salary Estimator: Project Overview

 * Created a tool that estimates data science salaries (MAE ~ $12k) to help data scientists negotiate their income when they get a job